raystack/optimus/README.md

 | db-user                | DB_USER                | Y        |                                                                   |
 | db-password            | DB_PASSWORD            | Y        |                                                                   |

-You need to export GOOGLE_APPLICATION_CREDENTIALS with path to your service key, without this jazz cannot access GCS and GCR for deployment

 ### To register a project as an entity
 ```
 curl -X POST "optimus.example.io/api/v1/project" -H "accept: application/json" -H "Content-Type: